Positive Quote for Today

 With permission, I have extracted this picture-quote from Heart Light.
 All rights reserved worldwide.

-His first thought when he saw that it was a lion cub was the danger he would be in if he went close to it and its parents returned while attending to it.
+His first thought was the danger he would be in if he went close to the lion cub and its parents returned while attending to it.
 He therefore watched the cub from the safety of a leafless tree.

 After the cub grew into an energetic ball of shiny muscle, the farmer began taking it out to the field with the sheep.
 Not surprisingly, the cub came to behave and bleat like a sheep, even when it developed the body of a lion.
 It became a sheep by association.